 The Dutch variation of kickboxing is similar to Muay Thai, but the strategies used for both are different, and the Dutch style kickboxing uses slower moves and compromises lower kicks than Muay Thai does.
 However, distinct in both variations of kickboxing are combination moves, and the combination moves mix the basic moves (punches, kicks, etc.) into more complex moves.
 Some of the defensive moves used for all kickboxing styles, including Dutch style kickboxing, are slipping, bobbing and weaving, parrying (blocking), covering, and clinching.
 Slipping is when the fighter slightly moves out of the way to avoid the punch, so the fighter slips out of the way of harm.
 Bobbing and weaving is when the fighter adverts the oncoming punch by shifting his weight (while bending his knees) and then emerging either on the outside or inside of his opponent where he will be able to strike.

 Today, Dutch style kickboxing, is most popular in MMA sports because it is a mixed martial art (since it contains Muay Thai and Japanese kickboxing, with Kyokushin karate), and many people who train for MMA will learn this style of kickboxing.
 A typical, basic workout for Muay Thai training (which this includes Dutch style kickboxing as well) starts with fifteen minutes of rope skipping (going at various speeds).
 Then, five rounds of shadow boxing with taking one-minute breaks, and kick, punch, knee, and elbow techniques are used.
 Five rounds of bag practice using all attacks with one-minute breaks, and then you are ready to spar with a trainer or senior fighter who will be on the defense while you attack as fast as possible using whatever techniques you know.
-Also, throughout training in dutch style kickboxing the fighter will experience general exercises such as push-ups, lifting weights, running, etc.
+Also, throughout the training the fighter will experience general exercises (such as push-ups, lifting weights, running, etc.).